arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

   - web-editor
 ---

-This user manual provides a comprehensive overview of the Nicla Sense Env board, highlighting its hardware and software elements.
+This user manual provides a comprehensive Nicla Sense Env board overview, highlighting its hardware and software elements.
 With it, you will confidently learn how to set up, configure, and use all the main features of a Nicla Sense Env board.

 ![ ](assets/hero-banner.png)